 C++ set crend

-C++ set crend function is used to return a constant iterator to the end of the set (not the last element but the past last element) in reverse order .
-This is similar to the element preceding the first element of the non-reversed container.
+The C++ set crend function is employed to provide a constant iterator pointing to the end of the set in reverse order, which is not the last element but the one past the last element.
+It is akin to the element that comes before the first element in a container that is not reversed.

 Note:- This is a placeholder.
 No element exists in this location and attempting to access is undefined behavior.